dambach/persPage2020/content/project/Exercise/index.md

 ---
-title: Daily physical activity and exercise in neuromuscular disorders and other clinical populations
+title: Exercise and daily physical activity in neuromuscular disorders and other clinical populations
 summary:
 tags:
 - internal